gabeklein/expressive-mvc/README.md

 }
 ```

-<h3 id="method-has"><code>has(key)</code></h3>

-Similar to tap, has will throw if chosen property is undefined at time of use.
+With the `expect` flag, tap will throw if chosen property is undefined at time of use.
 This is useful because output is cast as non-nullable.
 This way, value may be destructured without assertions (or complaints from type-check).

 <br/>